Correlated Event Excesses in LHC SUSY Searches at 7 & 8 TeV: New Physics or Conspiring Noise?: Conclusions

 We have investigated the 7 TeV and 8 TeV ATLAS and CMS SUSY searches requiring one lepton final state in the framework of the supersymmetric GUT model No-Scale Flipped $SU(5)$ with additional vector-like flippon multiplets, or \fsu5 for brevity.
 Only those strategies implementing a low $p_T$ cut on hadronic jets have been incorporated into our analysis as a result of the possibility of soft hadronic jets if the SUSY mass scale lives near an off-shell to on-shell transition for gluino-mediated light stop production.
 This encompassed three 4.7 \fb ATLAS 7 TeV gluino and light stop searches, along with 13 \fb ATLAS 8 TeV and 9.7 \fb CMS 8 TeV light stop searches.
 This group of SUSY searches represent five statistically independent SUSY multijet search strategies applying $p_T > 20-30$ GeV, close to our originally motivated \fsu5 multijet SUSY discovery vision of $p_T > 20$ GeV necessary to thoroughly probe the No-Scale \fsu5 viable parameter space.

-First, an exploration of the combination of the three 7 TeV and 8 TeV ATLAS and CMS light stop search results in the context of only the peak in the ${\rm E_T^{Miss}}$ distribution was undertaken, with zero input from Monte Carlo statistics.
+First, we discussed how an analysis of ATLAS and CMS SUSY search results in the context of only the peak in the ${\rm E_T^{Miss}}$ distribution could be undertaken, if data warrants, in order to uncover visible signs of No-Scale \fsu5 SUSY, with zero input from Monte Carlo statistics.
 We had previously shown that in No-Scale \fsu5, the peak in the ${\rm E_T^{Miss}}$ distribution occurs at about twice the LSP mass, permitting a quick translation of the ${\rm E_T^{Miss}}$ peak to the LSP mass in \fsu5 and hence to the SUSY mass scale $M_{1/2}$ and the sparticle spectrum.

-This SUSY mass extraction procedure was fully engaged here, though we were relegated to utilizing only the ATLAS and CMS specified ${\rm E_T^{Miss}}$ binning specifications.
-Applying this to the combination of the ATLAS and CMS 7 TeV and 8 TeV light stop searches, our results show a fit to the peak of the combined ${\rm E_T^{Miss}}$ distribution of $M(\widetilde{\chi}_1^0)$ = 138--150 GeV, which gives $M_{1/2}$ = 680--730 GeV, a derivation that is fully independent of the Monte-Carlo analysis.
+Additionally, we introduced a statistical isolation method to systematically quantify the pairwise overlap between any two basis elements of the compound search space.
+This provides a concrete method for the statistical disentanglement of correlated searches, and a quantitative measure of statistical independence of LHC SUSY searches.

-We next executed a full Monte-Carlo analysis, and our results conclude that the $\chi^2$ best fits of all five mutually exclusive leptonic data sets constrain the SUSY mass scale in \fsu5 to $M_{1/2} = 675-829$ GeV, displaying the necessary consistency from 7 TeV to 8 TeV and also amongst the two LHC Collaborations.
+We next executed a full Monte-Carlo analysis, and our results conclude that the $best~fits$ of the $\chi^2$ of all five mutually exclusive leptonic data sets fall within an \fsu5 SUSY mass scale ranging from $M_{1/2} = 675$ GeV to $M_{1/2} = 829$ GeV, displaying fine consistency from 7 TeV to 8 TeV and also amongst the two LHC Collaborations.
 Our Monte-Carlo procedure includes all QCD contributions up to next-to-leading order in the strong coupling constant, exhibiting agreement to around $\sim 20$\% with the Collaboration Monte-Carlo results for common simplified benchmarks after all selection cuts, accounting for our ommission of resummation of soft gluon emission at next-to-leading-logarithmic accuracy (NLO+NLL).